stan-alam/AWS/AWS_CSA/Chap02/notes.md

   Most cases users use an Amazon SDK to interact with the REST interface instead of interacting with it directly.
 THE AWS SDK includes **wrapper libraries** for iOS, Android, JavaScript, Java, .NET, Node.js, PHP, Python, Ruby, GO, and C++ using the AWS CLI.

-           There i no support for SOAP, although the legacy http endpoints are available.
+           There is no longer support for SOAP, although the legacy http endpoints are available.

 # Durability and Availability